dsqmoore/developer/_posts/2010-01-01-change-email.md

 # Change Email

-Update the email address on an account.
+Change the email address for an account.

 ## Request